johnwcowan/pdp8x/arch.md

  * If the RL and RT bits of IR are 1 and then RR bit of IR is 0, then jointly rotate AC and L left by two bits.
-   This can be done by rotating left by one bit twice, or more efficiently.
+   This can be done by rotating left by one bit twice or more efficiently.
    The assembler mnemonic is RTL (rotate twice left).

- * If the RL and RR bits are 0 and the RT bit is 1, then exchange the most significant halfword of AC with the 16 least significant halfword  of AC.
+ * If the RL and RR bits are 0 and the RT bit is 1, then exchange the 16 most significant bits of AC with the 16
+   16 least significant bits  of AC.
    The assembler mnemonic is HSW (halfword swap); there is no PDP-8 equivalent.

  * If the RL, RR, and RT bits are all 1, then set AC to PC.
-   The assembler mnemonic is PCA (PC to AC); this is a PDP/8-A instruction without its own mnemonic.
+   The assembler mnemonic is PCA (PC to AC); this is a PDP/8-A-only instruction without its own mnemonic.

- * If the RL and RR bits are 1 and the RT bit is 0, then exchange the 0xF000 and the 0x0F00 bits of AC and then exchange 0x00F0 and the 0x000F bits of AC.
+ * If the RL and RR bits are 1 and the RT bit is 0, then exchange the 0xF000 and the 0x0F00 bits of AC and exchange 0x00F0 and the 0x000F bits of AC.
    The assembler mnemonic is BSW (byte swap); the PDP-8 equivalent swaps the two six-bit halfwords and so is more like the HSW instruction.